CUHK-Shenzhen-SE/UTBoost/readme.md

 export PYTHONPATH=$PYTHONPATH:$(pwd)
 ```

-For SWE-Bench re-evaluation, we use the version of SWE-Bench with commit_id: 4c21a4831d80b66e976f2a5ce946a0abded7a2aa
+For SWE-Bench re-evaluation in our paper, we use the version of SWE-Bench with commit_id: 4c21a4831d80b66e976f2a5ce946a0abded7a2aa
-You can use the updated SWE-Bench evaluation pipeline by using our dataset on Hugging Face.

 ```shell
 git clone git@github.com:princeton-nlp/SWE-bench.git